angular/components/src/lib/table/table.md

 name and contain the content definitions for its header and row cells.

 Here's a simple column definition with the name `'userName'`.
-The header cell contains the text ‘Name' and each row cell will render the `name` property of each row's data.
+The header cell contains the text "Name" and each row cell will render the `name` property of each row's data.

 ```html
 <ng-container matColumnDef="userName">